 Be that as it may, the Isetta was launched in 1953, but failed in the Italian market: less than 5000 were put together before Iso called it quits in 1955.
 Rivolta managed to turn this domestic lemon into international lemonade, with licenses issued to produce the concept for the German, British, Spanish, French and Brazilian markets.

 Iso continued making two-wheelers and trikes, but no real Iso car was on the horizon.
 For Renzo Rivolta, the notion of a larger car – perhaps following in Ferrari and Maserati’s footsteps – might be an interesting side-project.
 Rivolta was passionate about cars, but he was also a realist.
-He knew that developing the car would require good technicians for the chassis, a great designer for the body and a brilliant engine.
+He knew that developing one would require excellent technicians for the chassis, a great designer for the body and a brilliantly-engineered engine.
+Somehow, by 1960, the plot started to thicken.

 When Rivolta heard of the mass layoffs over at Ferrari, he managed to snap up Giotto Bizzarrini in 1962.
 By that point though, the Iso Rivolta GT was already finalized.
 The car’s chassis was more modern than contemporary Ferraris and Aston Martins, with its in-board rear disc brakes and sophisticated suspension.

-The Iso Rivolta GT was fêted as a welcome addition to the European luxury car scene, which was undergoing something of a boom after the cull that had taken place in the ‘50s.
-But Renzo Rivolta figured that to compete with the likes of Aston Martin, Jaguar, Maserati or Mercedes, Iso would need two things: a two-seater sports car and some racing cred.
+The Iso Rivolta GT was fêted as a welcome addition to the European luxury car scene, which was undergoing something of a rebirth after the cull that had taken place in the ‘50s.
+But Renzo Rivolta figured that to compete with the likes of Aston Martin, Jaguar, Maserati or Mercedes-Benz, Iso would need two things: a two-seater sports car and some racing cred.

 The former was going to be the Iso Grifo A3/L (for Lusso).
-Using a slightly shortened chassis and a revised engine (Iso made new cams, among a few other modifications), the Grifo prototype was designed and built at Bertone in 1963 and shown on the coachbuilder’s stand at the Turin Motor Show.
+Using a slightly shortened chassis and a revised engine (with Iso’s own cams, among a few other modifications), the Grifo prototype was designed and built at Bertone in 1963 and shown on the coachbuilder’s stand at the Turin Motor Show.
 The car’s performance was now equal to anything the competition could throw at it: the ultimate GT, it could cruise at speeds exceeding 140 mph in serene luxury.
-The car’s shape and detailing were universally admired and were seen even then as one of the car’s most enduring assets.
+The car’s shape and detailing were universally admired and were seen even then as one of its most enduring assets.

 The Bizzarrini marque was officially launched in 1966 and about 100 cars made.
 A new open-top racer was tried out in 1965 with a Lamborghini V12 alongside the Corvette V8, but had less success than the A3/C, which won its class at Le Mans that year.
 Bizzarrini later tried to diversify their range by proposing the Opel-based Bizzarrini 1900 GT Europa (above) in 1967, but the firm collapsed by 1969.